markus456/mariadb-api/README.md

 # mariadb-api

-A JSON API implementation for MariaDB.
+A tiny JSON API implementation for MariaDB.

 ## Endpoints